 TIP - Better Singer Sewing Machines

 If Singer is your brand of choice you may want to consider some of the higher scoring Singer machines.
-Following is a list of the top 5 scoring Singer sewing machines on our website.

 You also may want to consider avoiding some of the lower rated Singer machines on our site.
 These include: